lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/README.md

 Nacos has its own middleware, and the Nacos server needs to be downloaded.

-Now, prepare to download and configure the `Docker server`:

 To download the [nacos-server-2.3.0-BETA.zip](https://github.com/alibaba/nacos/releases/download/2.3.0-BETA/nacos-server-2.3.0-BETA.zip) version from the official website, please ensure that you are using a Spring Boot version greater than 2.7.15 and that the Java environment variable is set.
 After downloading, unzip the file and run the `startup.cmd` script located in the Bin folder.

 At this point, you may encounter the error: `org.springframework.context.ApplicationContextException: Unable to start web server; nested exception is org.springframework.boot.web.server.WebServerException: Unable to start embedded Tomcat`, resulting in a crash.
 You can find the details of the issue in the log files.